Vishesh3569/Spider/README.md

 # **Spider Chat Application**

-Greetings from **Spider R&D Club**!
+Greetings from Spider R&D Club!
-This project is a simple **chat application** built as part of the development process for Spider R&D. Below is the overview of the current features, the setup instructions, and pending improvements.
+This project is being developed as part of the Spider R&D selection process.
+So far, I have completed the Login, Signup, and Chat Application functionalities.
+Below is the overview of the current progress, setup instructions, and pending improvements.

 ---